-Parking for People with ADA Compliance Needs: ADA parking is always enforced.
-A valid GVSU permit is required to accompany an ADA compliant placard or plate.
+Parking for People with ADA Compliance Needs: A valid GVSU permit is required to accompany an ADA compliant placard or plate.
 If ADA compliance parking spaces are not available, the ADA permit holder may park at a meter (payment not required) or in a Faculty/Staff or Student lot only.
 Parking in any other space is prohibited.
 Parking in ADA compliant spaces in pay stations lots will require payment and is limited to a two hour stay.

 University-Issued ADA Compliance Permits:

 Mobility impaired persons shall be issued, without charge, a temporary permit not to exceed three (3) days by Parking Services.
 This permit is not renewable.

-To obtain a thirty (30) day permit from Disability Resource Services, a written statement from a physician must be presented and must specifically state the need for ADA compliant parking and the time frame for which it is necessary.
+To obtain a thirty (30) day permit from Disability Support Resources, a written statement from a physician must be presented and must specifically state the need for ADA compliant parking and the time frame for which it is necessary.
 This permit is not renewable.

 Those individuals needing ADA parking privileges beyond thirty (30) days must obtain a permit from the Michigan Secretary of State.
 If temporary ADA compliant parking accommodations are needed, contact Disability Resource Services at 616-331-2490 or Parking Services at 616-331-7275.